-- Your Start Date; the date you were hired on
+- Add or confirm your Start Date - the date you were hired.

-- Did you achieve your last Critical Number? if you hit your Gold target give yourself a 3, Silver 2, and Bronze 1, and if you missed all 3 score a 0
+Next enter Your Score for the last 90 days for your Critical Number.
+If you hit your Gold target give yourself a 3, Silver 2, and Bronze 1, and if you missed all 3 score a 0

-And then for each of the scorecard attributes below it score yourself according to the following criteria;
+And then for each of the following attributes for Purpose, Influences, Accountabilities, Processes and Values score yourself according to the following criteria;

 - 0 - I am not doing this

-- 1 - I am but not consistently
+- 1 - I am doing it but not consistently

 - 2 - I am consistently doing this

-- 3 - I am consistently doing this, I am learning how to do it better, and teaching others to achieve the same results
+- 3 - I am consistently doing this, I am improving how we do it, and teaching others to achieve the same results

 - Loyalty; in our base compensation calculation we give loyalty, how long you have been with the company, a maximum weighting of 25%.
 We do this because we feel the longer you have been with us the more knowledge and experience you have, but, we think there is a cap to this and we think that cap is 6 years.
 In other words if you have been with us for 6 years there probably isn’t any difference between what you know and what someone who has been with us for 25 years knows.
 Therefore the 25% weighting is prorated and calculated based on the time we have been together up to the 6 year maximum.

 - Overall Score; the sum of your scorecard attribute scores divided by the sum of the max scores, 3 for each question, is multiplied by 75% and that result is combined with your Loyalty score to determine your overall score out of 100%.